jklintan/Minesweeper/README.md

 <img src="./imagesMinesweeper/mine3.png" width="400"/><img src="./imagesMinesweeper/minedev.png" width="400"/>
 <br/>
-<center><i>Setting up of a grid with square cells.
+<p><center><i>Setting up of a grid with square cells.
 In early development I used grey colors and red to mark the mines.
-Each cell contains info about mines, flagged, opened and number of neighbouring mines.</i></center>
+Each cell contains info about mines, flagged, opened and number of neighbouring mines.</i></center></p>

 <p>Each time that the player left clicks on a cell that cell is being marked as opened.
 If the cell contains a mine, the player loses, otherwise keep playing.
 If a cell is opened that has 0 mines as neighbours I use an auxiliary function that check the surroundings around that cell, opens them up and check for more zeros.
 It is recursive so if a neighbouring cell also are 0, that cells surroundings are opened as well.